 VM-22, Section 3.F.2:

-2. The Payout Annuity Reserving Category and Accumulation Reserving Category may be aggregated only if they meet the following criteria:
+2. The Payout Annuity Reserving Category and Accumulation Reserving Category may be aggregated.

-The company manages the risks of the contracts within both categories in an integrated risk management process.

-The contracts within both categories are managed within a single portfolio, or portfolios with the same ALM strategy.

-Guidance Note: For the purposes of aggregating payout and accumulation reserving categories, the Subgroup plans to revisit whether to include prerequisites to permit aggregation, as well as which criteria and disclosures to focus on for such aggregation.

 VM-31, Section 3.F.14.j:

 j.
 Aggregation – The following information on aggregation:

 Disclosure of the impact of aggregation, that is, a comparison of seriatim calculations compared to aggregation permitted under VM-21 or VM-22, and discussion of the method used to determine the impact, pursuant to Section 6.A.1.a in VM-21 or VM-22.